ADHD Coaching and Mentoring

 Ideally, you’ll work with an ADHD coach who has successfully managed their ADHD so you learn about ADHD from an ADHDer.

-My holistic approach involves a blend of skills coaching, life coaching and education to raise awareness of your unique brain.
+My holistic approach involves a blend of executive function coaching, life coaching and education to raise awareness of your unique brain.

 A Holistic Approach to Building Balance